jlukoseOSU/MongoDB-Microservice/README.md

    Set MONGO_URI and PORT in .env
       Example Port: 3000
       Example MONGO_URI: MONGO_URI=mongodb://localhost:27017/microservice-a
+Launch the microservice with the command 'npm run start'

 **How to programmatically REQUEST data:**
 The main program can send data to the microservice using standard HTTP requests.
 These allow you to create, update, or delete expense records.